miguelrcborges/ESIN-proj/README.md

 **Database Setup:**
    - The project comes with a preset database named `db`, so you can skip this step.
-   - However, if ou wish to initialize a database, two init files are provided:
+   - However, if you wish to initialize a database, two init files are provided:
       - `init.sql`: Initializes an empty database without data in any of the tables.
 No admins, courses, or UCs are present, limiting some website features.
       - `test_data.sql`: Initializes the same tables with a collection of users, UCs, questions, and other relevant data.
 Simulates the website's functionality with preloaded data.